Benko11/supaplexeditor/README.md

 Represents the release that includes huge feature implementations or refactors that are too big for a single commit/push.
 Plus, you can directly see on the way how I'm progressing and can add your notes on what you would change or improve.

 # Changelog
+- 0.3 dev
+    - No longer needed to create `src/cache/` directory manually
 - 0.2.2.1 (29 July 2018)
     - Fix of the wrong `LEVELS.DAT` file
     - Uniform GIT system across all branches